Tokyo

 December-FebruaryLow450-650 €Cold, dryBest value for money

-Where to stay: the neighbourhoods decoded
+Where to stay : the districts decoded

 • Akasaka/Roppongi : skyscrapers, views, metro access, international